yourjelly/odoo/doc/howtos/web.rst

 * format the widget's data
 * display the widget

-The ``HomePage`` widget already has a :func:`~odoo.Widget.start` method.
-That method is part of the normal widget lifecycle and automatically called once the widget is inserted in the page.
+The ``HomePage`` widget already has a :func:`~web.Widget.start` method.
+That method is part of the normal :ref:`reference/javascript_reference/widget-lifecycle` and automatically called once the widget is inserted in the page.
 We can use it to display some content.

-All widgets have a :attr:`~odoo.Widget.$el` which represents the section of page they're in charge of (as a jQuery_ object).
+All widgets have a :attr:`~Widget.$el` which represents the section of page they're in charge of (as a jQuery_ object).
 Widget content should be inserted there.
-By default, :attr:`~odoo.Widget.$el` is an empty ``<div>`` element.
+By default, :attr:`~Widget.$el` is an empty ``<div>`` element.

 A ``<div>`` element is usually invisible to the user if it has no content (or